Ken Knox: Chairmen of the Board

 Knox met Danny Woods, a member of the band Chairmen of the Board in 1973 and soon after he began to perform with their backing band.
 Chairmen of the Board's members included, singer songwriter, record producer and front-man of the band, General Johnson, Danny Wood, lead vocalist Harrison Kennedy and Eddie Curtis.
 They recorded the hit songs, "Give Me Just a Little More Time", and "Pay to the Piper".

 In 1974, Kennedy left Chairmen of the Board and by 1976 Johnson moved Knox upfront as part of the group.

 By 1978, General Johnson along with Woods and Knox, became a major group on the Beach Music scene on the Stateside of the East Coast.

-In 1980, Chairmen of the Board founded, Surfside Records based in North Carolina.
-Knox was Vice President.
+In 1980, Chairmen of the Board founded Surfside Records based in North Carolina.
+Knox was vice president.

 In 1999, Knox along with Johnson and Wood were inducted into the North Carolina Music Hall of Fame.

 This unit continued to tour together until 2010.

 On October 13, 2010, front-man General Johnson died due to complication from lung cancer.

 Knox continued touring with the band members after Johnson's death.
 Thomas Hunter joined the band in 2010 and Brandon Stevens joined in 2013.
 They release an album entitled, Words Left Unsaid, in 2017.
 Co-founding member Danny Woods died on January 12, 2018, at the age of 75.
 Knox recorded twelve albums with Chairmen of the Board from 1974 through 2017.

-As of 2022, Ken Knox, Thomas Hunter and Brandon Stevens are still performing and continuing the legacy of Chairmen of the Board.
+As of 2022, Knox, Hunter and Stevens are still performing and continuing the legacy of Chairmen of the Board.

 Personal

-Knox is married to Stephanie Hodge Knox and he has 4 children, daughters Tamika Frett and Kimberly Kennedy and sons Charles Kenneth Williams and Timothy Knox.
+Knox is married to Stephanie Hodge Knox and he has four children.
 Knox and his wife reside in York, South Carolina.